 - Improved product feedback options: A new feedback mechanism has been added right in the Help menu, making it easier to report issues or share your ideas.
 Additionally, our Analytics survey has been redesigned to be less intrusive to your workflow.

-Note: While Adobe Analytics works to remove all omniture.com domain references from its architecture, it is important to whitelist omniture.com as a third-party cookie.
+Note: While Adobe Analytics works to remove all omniture.com domain references from its architecture, it is important to add omniture.com to your allowed list as a third-party cookie.
 If your organization blocks third-party cookies, please reach out to Customer Care to regain your access to Adobe Analytics.

 Data Collection Enhancements